Here are some things to be aware of to minimize the damage being done to your body after a hard workout

 It’s no secret that you can lose a lot of liquid during and after hard exercise.

-Arguably, the most important time to rehydrate is actually before and during your run.
+Arguably, the most important time to rehydrate is actually before and during your run (during there are options such as handheld bottles and vests you can wear).
 This will help you to maintain proper fluid balance, which becomes even more essential as we head into warmer months.

 Before and during your run, make sure you have a drink that’s easily absorbed.
 The typical sports drinks are generally pretty high in sugars, which actually slow down their absorption into your bloodstream.